x213212/RubikCuber/README.md

 ```

-# How to use Return correctly  like Ninja?
+# How to Return correctly  like Ninja?

 ![](https://i.imgur.com/coDIq3R.png)